What's so funny? Robert:

-Alleged consequence of any event that could be dangerous or illegal often leads to injury, arrest, job dismissal, explusion from school, deportation, or other dire consequences.
+Actions that are dangerous or illegal often lead to injury, arrest, job dismissal, expulsion from school, deportation, or other dire consequences.
 Thankfully for our fictional friends, both the Rule of Cool

 Traditionally seen in the capsule descriptions of episodes found in programming guides: "Jimbo accidentally glues his boss to a golf cart and hilarity ensues."
 Outside of these descriptions, though, the phrase is usually used sarcastically, indicating that the consequences are anything but

 Variants include "...with hilarious consequences" (more common in the UK), "wackiness ensues", and "hijinks ensue."
 In extreme cases "wacky hijinks ensue."
 Both hijinks and

 .
 When something serious happens and it's not played for laughs, you may end up with Reality Ensues

 open/close all folders